 Pastor Maxwell has worked hard to help continue the vision that we started with our founding pastor.
 He has done this through Stewardship Emphasis Training, Officers Training Sessions and Small Group Ministries.
 Through his leadership, our worship services have been expanded to include service for our teens and young children.
 Our membership has grown to over 900.

 Through missions, in 2002, Pastor Maxwell traveled to the Kinama Baptist Church in Burundi, Africa.
 After traveling to Burundi, Pastor Maxwell worked to further develop not only our relationship with this Church, but to work to get the other 36 churches in CBA to have a one-on-one relationship with the 36 churches in Burundi.
 Through his vision, we have evolved our community to a global level.
 Over the past four years, we have joined with the Kinama Baptist Church in a Sister Church Relationship.
 A total of two teams have gone to Burundi.
 The current teams left on October 12, 2006 while our pastor was in Guiana, South America, where he was part of a group of pastors within the Lott Carey Baptist Foreign Mission Convention.

 These highlights of the past forty years only serve to show that Affinity has been blessed by God.
-As we go forward toward the next forty years, let us remember what our mission statement says: We are the body of Christ, called to proclaim the Good News that Jesus is the Christ – loving God through Worship, Fellowship, and Stewardship, sharing God’s love through Discipleship, Ministry and Missions.
+As we go forward toward the next fifty years, let us remember what our mission statement says: We are the body of Christ, called to proclaim the Good News that Jesus is the Christ – loving God through Worship, Fellowship, and Stewardship, sharing God’s love through Discipleship, Ministry and Missions.